 In this article, I aim to introduce you to some of my predictions about the changes that we might witness as AI-powered tools become more acceptable and commonly used.
 We’ll talk about the likely outcome for businesses that refuse to adapt and point you to the very predictable success of companies that have embraced AI to their advantage, starting with perhaps the most important of the five things you must know.

-Only the Strong Will Survive
+Only the Strong Will Survive the AI-powered world

 There is no better way to capture the scale of the paradigm shift we are currently witnessing with this new era of artificial intelligence and the level of impact it will have on industries than this very simple truth.